oroinc/documentation/user_guide/glossary.rst

       An easy-to-use, open source CRM with built in marketing automation tools for a commerce business.

    Lead
       A system :term:`entity <Entity>`.
-Its :term:`records <Record>` represent people or businesses that have authority, budget and interest to purchase goods and/or services from you, such that probability of the actual sales is not yet high or impossible to define.
+Its :term:`records <Record>` represent represent commercial activity with
+      people or businesses that have authority, budget and interest to purchase goods and/or services from you, such that probability of the actual sales is not yet high or impossible to define.

    Opportunity
       A system :term:`entity <Entity>`.
 Its :term:`records <Record>` represent highly probable potential or actual sales